Amrit2303/Digit-Classification/README.md

-# Hand Written Digits Classification using Neural Networks and Sacling feature
+# Hand Written Digits Classification using Neural Networks and Scaling feature